-- Your school should assess your needs on an individual basis, and you and your school should create a plan that works for you.
+Your school should assess your needs on an individual basis, and you and your school should create a plan that works for you.
 In all cases, your school's goals should be to ensure your safety and support your emotional well-being so that you can learn and achieve your full potential.
 They can do this by acting to prevent harassment or bullying, making accommodations with respect to restrooms and lockers, and protecting your privacy by not revealing that you are transgender to others unless you have given them permission to do so.
-Your school should not be outing you to anyone. - name and pronouns?
+Your school should not be outing you to anyone.

+Can your school refuse to use your chosen name and pronouns?
 Schools often claim that they can't honor the names or pronouns that correspond with a student's gender identity because they can only use students' legal names.
 This simply isn't true.
 There is no law that says schools can only use students' legal names.
-Your legal name probably has to appear on your transcript, but your school can use your chosen name and pronouns on just about everything else: class attendance rosters, your student ID, yearbook, report cards, etc. If you get a legal name change, your school should also update all your official records to match your new legal name. - Privacy: Your transgender status, legal name, and gender assigned at birth are all confidential information.
+Your legal name probably has to appear on your transcript, but your school can use your chosen name and pronouns on just about everything else: class attendance rosters, your student ID, yearbook, report cards, etc. If you get a legal name change, your school should also update all your official records to match your new legal name.

+Privacy: Your transgender status, legal name, and gender assigned at birth are all confidential information.
 If your school reveals that information to anyone without your permission, it could be violating federal law.
 For example, if you talk to the school nurse about your gender identity, the school has to keep that information private.
 Don't count on school officials to understand that.
 If you don't want them revealing your private information to others, tell them very clearly that you want your information kept private and that they shouldn't out you to other students, parents, or anyone else without your consent.

-- Sports: There are many states that allow transgender high school students to compete in sports in accordance with their gender identity, including California, Colorado, Connecticut, District of Columbia, Florida, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, Rhode Island, South Dakota, Utah, Vermont, Washington, and Wyoming.
+- Sports: There are many states that allow transgender high school students to compete in sports in accordance with their gender identity: California, Colorado, Connecticut, District of Columbia, Florida, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, Rhode Island, South Dakota, Vermont, Washington, and Wyoming.
 The remaining states have a variety of eligibility requirements.
-Some states require that trans students are prescribed hormone therapy in order to participate consistent with their gender identity, and other states have no guidelines at all.
-Excluding boys and girls from playing on the same teams as other boys and girls may also constitute sex discrimination under Title IX. - Locker rooms and restrooms: Many states explicitly protect the rights of transgender students to use common restrooms and locker rooms consistent with their gender identity.
-Several courts have held that excluding transgender boys and girls from using the same restrooms as other boys and girls violates Title IX.
+Some states require that trans students are prescribed hormone therapy in order to participate consistent with their gender identity, and other states have no guidelines at all. - Locker rooms and restrooms: The U.S. Department of Education and the U.S. Department of Justice both say that transgender students have a right to use school restrooms and locker rooms that correspond with their gender identity.
 However, this is an area of the law that is rapidly evolving and there is still more work to be done. - Do you need to get a gender dysphoria diagnosis to be treated fairly by the school?
 Students who are transgender sometimes have an easier time getting accommodations from their schools when they have an official gender dysphoria diagnosis from a doctor or therapist, especially if that doctor or therapist is willing to write a letter or talk to the school to say that recognizing a student's gender identity is medically necessary.
 However, you are not required to get such a diagnosis, and a diagnosis can be difficult to get particularly for students who are gender nonconforming or agender and don't identify as transgender.